 - The use of "Loetz School" in either the heading or description of an item.
 This is generally a way of implying Loetz without stating it outright, leaving room for plausible denial.
 In other words, I did not "say" it was Loetz.
 To clarify: There is no such thing as "Loetz School".

 - The implication of the presence of a signature that is illegible or can't be adequately pictured.
 If you are selling and attributing expensive glass, you should own a camera that will take a good macro image to provide good pictures to potential buyers.
 In most cases "Loetz" pieces on ebay showing a signature are showing a spurious or forged signature.
 See Loetz.com for images of proper signatures.
-You can also see Alfredo's site for markings on Kralik glass.
-The vast majority of Loetz and other Czech Jugenstil glass is unsigned.
+The vast majority of Loetz and other Czech Jugendstil glass is unsigned.

 - Be suspect of an item claimed to be Loetz, but also containing a disclaimer by the seller in the description that they are "Not an expert" so decide for yourself.
 If they don't know, then they should call it Czech glass or Bohemian glass, but don't assign a brand name, and certainly not the best known brand name to it.
 Kind of like saying that "I am not an expert, but I think this is a Tiffany lamp".